AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 In the following video, Adaptive Form components are bound with corresponding Acroform template fields and the Document of Record is sent as an email attachment.
 -->

-Você pode usar Enviar e-mail, ação enviar do Fluxo de trabalho do Experience Manager em conjunto com [Etapa Documento de registro e outras ações de envio](configuring-submit-actions.md) para receber um documento de registro.
+Você pode usar Enviar email, a ação enviar do Fluxo de trabalho do Experience Manager juntamente com a [etapa Documento de registro e outras ações de envio](configuring-submit-actions.md) para receber um Documento de registro.

 ## Atualizações incrementais no documento de modelo de registro {#document-of-record-template-incremental-updates}